Financial crime

-Financial crimes may involve additional criminal acts, such as computer crime and elder abuse and even violent crimes such as robbery, armed robbery or murder.
+Financial crimes may involve additional criminal acts, such as computer crime and elder abuse and even violent crimes including robbery, armed robbery or murder.
 Financial crimes may be carried out by individuals, corporations, or by organized crime groups.
 Victims may include individuals, corporations, governments, and entire economies.

 Law enforcement often classifies larger forms of financial collusion as criminal syndicates.

 Bribery

 The U.S. introduced the Foreign Corrupt Practices Act in 1977 to address bribery of foreign officials.
 This legislation dominated international anti-corruption enforcement until around 2010 when other countries began introducing broader and more robust legislation, notably the United Kingdom Bribery Act 2010.
 The International Organization for Standardization introduced an international anti-bribery management system standard in 2016.
 In recent years, cooperation in enforcement action between countries has increased.